Alessandro-Dodon/Alessandro-Dodon/README.md

 - `InflationForecast`: Advanced econometric and machine learning models for inflation prediction.
 - `FinancialCrisis09`: Analysis of the 2009 financial crisis using statistical methods and machine learning.
 - `Progresa`: Evaluation of the Progresa program using econometric tools like regression and DiD.
+- `Garch`: Custom implementation of GARCH models from scratch, applying Monte Carlo simulations and computing Value at Risk (VaR) and Expected Shortfall (ES) (coming soon).

 ## Contacts